withastro/astro/.changeset/warm-spoons-fetch.md

 "astro": patch
 ---

-Prerendering with the Speculation Rules API can fail---for example, [certain Chrome extensions can block prerendering](https://developer.chrome.com/blog/speculation-rules-improvements#chrome-limits).
-Currently in this case, neither prerendering or prefetching occurs.

-Adding `prefetch` in addition to `prerender` within the speculation rules script does not create an extra request.
-This change will allow browsers to fallback to prefetching if prerendering is not supported.
+Adds a prefetch fallback when using the `experimental.clientPrerender` option.
+If prerendering fails, which can happen if [Chrome extensions block prerendering](https://developer.chrome.com/blog/speculation-rules-improvements#chrome-limits), it will fallback to prefetching the URL.
+This works by adding a `prefetch` field to the `speculationrules` script, but does not create an extra request.